PacktPublishing/Software-Architecture-with-Cpp-2E/Chapter10/customer/README.md

 Windows Firewall can block connections to the IP address 0.0.0.0 therefore set 127.0.0.1 in customer/src/customer/main.cpp as a workaround or allow connections to that address on the host.

+The Boost library depends on the Python interpreter installed on the system.
+So, this library may require installing additional Python modules such as numpy.
+The compiled library can be downloaded from the official [website](https://www.boost.org/releases/latest/).